 Advancing our Future in 5G

 Recent fabrication technology advances are making singular or arrays of antenna systems possible in mmWave.
 The advancements in precision manufacturing and miniaturization are advancing the current technology towards a future horizon of high-speed systems.

-At Lark RF Technology, a Benchmark company, we are experts in RF design and LCP next-gen manufacturing methods.
-At our newly-built RF and High-Speed Design Center of Innovation in Phoenix, AZ, we offer prototyping and design services, substrate and packaging technologies, mixed microelectronics and complex product assembly and test, all in one location.
-We develop and manufacture LCP for the needs of the RF, 5G, high frequency and defense markets.
+At Benchmark, we are experts in RF design utilizing LCP.
+At our RF and High-Speed Design Center of Innovation in Phoenix, AZ, we offer design services, mixed microelectronic assembly, complex product assembly, and test, all in one location.
+We design LCP circuits for the needs of the telecommunications, computing, industrial, and defense markets.

-Want to talk to Arkajyoti and the other Lark RF Technology engineers about using LCP and other advanced substrates to solve your antenna design challenges?
+Want to talk to Benchmark engineers about using LCP and other advanced substrates to solve your antenna design challenges?
 Contact us.